 Nikhil is or has been a member of several national committees on health policy, including three committees at the Royal College of Physicians (including its Working Party on Air Pollution), two committees at the National Institute for Health and Care Excellence (NICE) (including its Appeal Panel), the National Institute for Health Research, and most recently to the Secretary of State for Transport's Honorary Medical Advisory Panel (by ministerial appointment).
-Before moving to Essex, Nikhil worked at the University of Liverpool, where he was Deputy Director of the Law & Non-Communicable Diseases Unit.
-He is a Fellow of the Royal Society for Public Health.
+Before moving to Essex, Nikhil worked at the University of Liverpool, where he was Deputy Director of the Law & Non-Communicable Diseases Unit, and he now sits on its Advisory Board.
+He is Vice President of the Law Section of the European Public Health Association; and a Fellow of the Royal Society for Public Health.

-At Essex, Nikhil is module director for Contract Law, and also lectures Consumer Law and Commercial Law.
-He is the Co-ordinator of the Business Law Cluster and the Convener of the Faculty Hub on Medical Humanities.
-In 2020/21, he will launch a module on 'Law and the Commercial Determinants of Health'.
+At Essex, Nikhil is the Co-ordinator of the Business Law Cluster and the Convener of the Faculty Hub on Medical Humanities.
+He is module director for Contract Law, and also lectures Consumer Law and Commercial Law.
+In 2021/22, he will launch a postgraduate module on 'Law and the Commercial Determinants of Health'.